 The Sympathetic branch of the nervous system is responsible for the production of STRESS hormones such as Cortisol, Adrenaline, and Aldosterone, which can lead to the over-consumption of nutrients such as Zinc, Calcium, Magnesium, B6 and other B vitamins and cause degeneration of vital tissues such as your INTESTINAL LINING , leading to LEAKY GUT SYNDROME, as well as poor Pancreatic enzyme production, and therefore poor digestion and gut motility, which means malabsorption of vital food nutrients and possibly constipation or IBS like symptoms, which can all be brought upon by overstimulation of the sympathetic branch of the ANS, "fight or flight" response.

 The PARASYMPATHETIC branch of the autonomic nervous system is the part of our nervous system that helps us to relax, rest, and recuperate.

 If we never allowed ourselves to relax, we would burn up our adrenal glands and stores of energy so that we were 'running on empty'.

 While the sympathetic nervous system or 'fight or flight' is Yang , the para-sympathetic nervous system or 'rest and relaxation' is Yin.

-A stressful work schedule and an active party life (staying up late at night) causes our adrenals to burn up our stores of energy.
+A stressful work schedule and staying up late at night causes our adrenals to burn up our stores of energy, or Adrenal hormone precursors like Progesterone and Pregnenolone.
 All of this activity is Yang like Fire, and it burns up all of the Yin or Water energy.